Frequently Asked Questions

-- How does USAMMDA work with other USAMRMC activities?
+- How does USAMMDA work with other USAMRDC activities?

-Products being developed by USAMRMC laboratories are evaluated by USAMMDA for medical product development and acquisition.
+Products being developed by MRDC laboratories are evaluated by USAMMDA for medical product development and acquisition.
 Product managers at USAMMDA work with the laboratories to guide the medical product development and acquisition.
-Regulatory affairs scientists and specialists at USAMRMC provide regulatory guidance to the laboratories for product development and testing requirements needed for U.S. FDA approval.
-Regulatory submissions are prepared by USAMRMC subject matter experts working with the laboratories and clinical studies are monitored at least three times for regulatory compliance.
+Regulatory affairs scientists and specialists at MRDC provide regulatory guidance to the laboratories for product development and testing requirements needed for U.S. FDA approval.
+Regulatory submissions are prepared by MRDC subject matter experts working with the laboratories and clinical studies are monitored at least three times for regulatory compliance.
 USAMMDA also works with USAMMA and the AMEDD Center and School to acquire and field products.

 - Help!
 How do I find what I'm looking for?